Directorate General of Forces Intelligence: History

 The DGFI was originally formed as Directorate of Forces Intelligence (DFI) in 1972.
 A major impetus for the creation of the agency was to monitor unforeseen threats from neighboring and foreign armed forces, especially India and Pakistan.
 DFI was headquartered in Segunbagicha, Bailey Road, Dhaka.
 Upon its creation, the role of DFI was strictly limited to sharing intelligence it gathered with the armed forces.
 The nascent DFI achieved very little and was overshadowed by National Security Intelligence (NSI), Bangladesh's principal intelligence agency.

 In May 2014, a New Monogram of the DGFI was unveiled at its Headquarter.
-The Lotus placed on the center of the monogram, The National Flower Lotus expressing the ethnicity of independent sovereign Bangladesh.
+The Lily placed on the center of the monogram, The National Flower Lily expressing the ethnicity of independent sovereign Bangladesh.
 The eight light emission around the lotus expressing Patriotism, Loyalty, Discipline, Concentration, Alertness, Prudence, and Efficiency of the activities of the agency.
 At the bottom "Bangladesh" there are two stars at each side and a total of four stars representing the four fundamental principles of the constitution of Bangladesh, Nationalism, Secularism, Socialism and Democracy.

 Directorates

-The DGFI is headed by a Director-General, who is traditionally a serving Major-General (Two-star general) in the Bangladesh Army.
-Seven Deputy Director-Generals report directly to the Director-General with each deputy heading their assigned wings respectively:
+The DGFI is headed by a Director-General, who is traditionally a serving Major-General (Two-star general) with the status of Lt.
+General in the Bangladesh Army.
+One Deputy Director General and Nine Directors report directly to the Director-General with each deputy heading their assigned wings respectively: